 The symptoms discussed in this calendar represent the most common symptoms of Fabry disease but not all possible symptoms.
-While there can be some variability in age of onset and severity, most people with classic disease experience the majority of these symptoms.
+While there can be some variability in age of onset and severity, most males with classic disease experience most of these symptoms.
+The symptoms for females with classic disease and people with later-onset Fabry disease vary more widely.

-In recent years, new-born screening has revealed a much higher than anticipated prevalence of non-classic forms of Fabry disease also called "later-onset" or "variant" forms.
-The non-classic forms MAY not cause the typical early symptoms but may still result in heart or kidney dysfunction at a relatively young age.
+In recent years, newborn screening has revealed a much higher than anticipated incidence of later-onset (also called non- classic) Fabry disease than previously known.
+People with later- onset Fabry disease usually do not experience early symptoms but "MAY" experience primarily heart dysfunction at a relatively young age.

-To stay informed and to receive resources, please register at the top of our website at www.fabrydisease.org and subscribe to our e-newsletter from the orange newsletter icon on the right hand side of the website.
+To stay informed and to receive resources, please register at the top of our website at www.fabrydisease.org and subscribe to our e-newsletter from the orange newsletter icon on the righthand side of the website.
 Please see our programs handout and other resources on the website and please join our fight by participating in surveys and other important initiatives.